albertintech/apai/docs/amendments/fpsa/introduction.md

 - **Commercial Speech** -- Commercial speech may be regulated to prevent fraud, deception, or material harm to consumers, subject to rational basis review.

 - **Regulation of False Factual Claims** -- Congress may regulate false statements of fact that cause material harm, subject to strict procedural requirements including judicial determination of falsity, least restrictive means, and a government burden of proof.

-Political speech within this category receives strict scrutiny.
+- **Political Speech Standard** -- Political speech may be restricted only where the government establishes, by clear and convincing evidence, all five elements of a conjunctive test: that the speech is specifically directed toward producing harm to democratic processes; that harm is likely; that the harm would be severe and substantially irreversible; that the harm would occur within a timeframe foreclosing corrective speech or democratic remedy; and that no less restrictive means is available.
+Courts must make an affirmative finding on each element independently.

 - **Strict Liability for Catastrophic Harms** -- Where false statements cause or create substantial risk of catastrophic harm -- including death, electoral subversion, mass violence, national security threats, or public health crises -- liability attaches regardless of the speaker's intent or good faith belief.
 Liability is proportional to platform reach, foreseeability of harm, and capacity to verify claims before publication.